-The inherent architecture of the AD7858/AD7858L leads to an interaction between the system offset and gain errors when a system calibration is performed.
-Therefore, it is recommended to perform the cycle of a system offset calibration followed by a system gain calibration twice.
+The inherent architecture of the AD7853/AD7853L leads to an interaction between the system offset and gain errors when a system calibration is performed.
+Therefore it is recommended to perform the cycle of a system offset calibration followed by a system gain calibration twice.
 Separate system offset and system gain calibrations reduce the offset and gain errors to at least the 12-bit level.
-By performing a system offset CAL first and a system gain calibration second, priority is given to reducing the gain error to zero before reducing the offset error to zero.
+By performing a system offset calibration first and a system gain calibration second, priority is given to reducing the gain error to zero before reducing the offset error to zero.
 If the system errors are small, a system offset calibration would be performed, followed by a system gain calibration.
-If the system errors are large (close to the specified limits of the calibration range), this cycle would be repeated twice to ensure that the offset and gain errors were reduced to at least the 12-bit level.
+If the systems errors are large (close to the specified limits of the calibration range), this cycle would be repeated twice to ensure that the offset and gain errors were reduced to at least the 12-bit level.
 The advantage of doing separate system offset and system gain calibrations is that the user has more control over when the analog inputs need to be at the required levels, and the CONVST signal does not have to be used.

 Alternatively, a system (gain + offset) calibration can be performed.
 It is recommended to perform three system (gain + offset) calibrations to reduce the offset and gain errors to the 12-bit level.
 For the system (gain + offset) calibration priority is given to reducing the offset error to zero before reducing the gain error to zero.
 Thus if the system errors are small then two system (gain + offset) calibrations will be sufficient.
-If the system errors are large (close to the specified limits of the calibration range) three system (gain + offset) calibrations may be required to reduced the offset and gain errors to at least the 12-bit level.
+If the system errors are large (close to the specified limits of the calibration range), three system (gain + offset) calibrations may be required to reduced the offset and gain errors to at least the 12-bit level.
 There will never be any need to perform more than three system (offset + gain) calibrations.

-The zero scale error is adjusted for an offset calibration and the positive full-scale error is adjusted for a gain calibration.
+In Bipolar Mode the midscale error is adjusted for an offset calibration and the positive full-scale error is adjusted for the gain calibration; in Unipolar Mode the zero-scale error is adjusted for an offset calibration and the positive full-scale error is adjusted for a gain calibration.